segraef/graef.io/from-code-to-canvas-a-guide-for-prompting-stunning-ai-art-with-midjourney-1/index.md

 ## Introduction

 Artificial intelligence (AI) is revolutionizing many industries, including the world of art.
 I have seen firsthand the incredible potential of artificial intelligence to create stunning and original pieces of art.
 From computer-generated paintings to AI-generated music, the possibilities are endless.
-That's why I want to prompt you to explore the world of AI art and create something truly jaw-dropping.
+That's why I want to motivate you to explore the world of AI art and create something truly jaw-dropping.

 {{< image src="20230302150553.png" caption="Prompt: Close up of a person's eye, shutterstock, beautiful art, uhd, 4k, high contrast colours, beautiful image ever created, focus on iris, artistic illustration" >}}